ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20201030_ampc_relnotes.md

 ##### Expose APIs to a team

-Within AMPLIFY Central, APIs can be segregated per team.
+Within Amplify Central, APIs can be segregated per team.
 Team can represent a company department, an effective team or any other concept that suit the company structure.
 If a user belongs to a single team, he will only access the APIs referencing this team.
 If a user belongs to multiple teams, he will have to choose the team he wants to work with prior to accessing the related APIs visible in the team.

 The Discovery Agent configuration can contain the team you want to associate APIs with (`CENTRAL_TEAM=<teamName>`).
 By default, the agent publishes APIs in the `Default Team`.

-##### Maintain the AMPLIFY Central integrity
+##### Maintain the Amplify Central integrity

 The Discovery Agent is periodically polling information from AWS API Gateway / Axway API Manager in order to find any changes in the Gateways.
-Based on the found changes (status, summary, image, definition), the Discovery Agent will update AMPLIFY Central assets accordingly.
+Based on the found changes (status, summary, image, definition), the Discovery Agent will update Amplify Central assets accordingly.

 ##### Manage Consumer subscription

-Once API are exposed in AMPLIFY Central and specifically in the Catalog, any user logged to AMPLIFY platform belonging to a team will be able to see the APIs shared in this team and consume it.
+Once API are exposed in Amplify Central and specifically in the Catalog, any user logged to Amplify platform belonging to a team will be able to see the APIs shared in this team and consume it.

 In order to consume an API, some credentials (API key / OAuth token) might be required based on the API security.
 In order to obtain the corresponding credentials, a user must subscribe to the API.
 This process is called the subscription flow.